BorisKolev/ASM.DEK.ProgrammingViewer/README.md

 # ASM.DEK.Printer.ProgrammingViewer

-# Did not include the source code because the project can not be run on your local device due to company protection
+# Did not include the source code because the project can not be run on your local machine due to company protection

 # Overview